dozoisch/react-redux-provide/README.md

     }
     ```

-2.  `addMiddleware (Object providers, Array|Function middleware)` - Adds middleware(s) to each provider.
+2.  `pushMiddleware (Object providers, Array|Function middleware)` - Adds middleware(s) to the end of each provider's chain of middlewares.

+3.  `unshiftMiddleware (Object providers, Array|Function middleware)` - Adds middleware(s) to the beginning of each provider's chain of middlewares.

+4.  `pushEnhancer (Object providers, Array|Function enhancer)` - Adds enhancer(s) to the end of each provider's chain of enhancers.

-3.  `addEnhancer (Object providers, Array|Function enhancer)` - Adds enhancer(s) to each provider.
+5.  `unshiftEnhancer (Object providers, Array|Function enhancer)` - Adds enhancer(s) to the beginning of each provider's chain of enhancers.

-4.  `createProviderStore (Object provider, Optional Object providedState)` - Creates and returns a store specifically for some provider.
+6.  `createProviderStore (Object provider, Optional Object providedState)` - Creates and returns a store specifically for some provider.

-5.  `createCombinedStore (Object providers, Optional Object providedState)` - Creates and returns a shared store based on the combination of each provider.
+7.  `createCombinedStore (Object providers, Optional Object providedState)` - Creates and returns a shared store based on the combination of each provider.
 Especially useful when a provider's state depends on another provider's actions.

 ## Creating Providers